Essex Property Trust (ESS) Stock Rating Reaffirmed by Barclays

-Essex Property Trust (NYSE:ESS)‘s stock had its “buy” rating reaffirmed by Barclays in a research note issued on Tuesday, AnalystRatings.com reports.
-They presently have a $310.00 price objective on the real estate investment trust’s stock.
-Barclays‘s price objective would suggest a potential upside of 12.88% from the stock’s current price.
+Barclays restated their buy rating on shares of Essex Property Trust (NYSE:ESS) in a research note released on Tuesday, AnalystRatings.com reports.
+The brokerage currently has a $310.00 target price on the real estate investment trust’s stock.

-Several other research analysts have also commented on ESS.
-Morgan Stanley boosted their price objective on Essex Property Trust from $260.00 to $292.00 and gave the stock an “overweight” rating in a report on Monday, December 17th.
-JPMorgan Chase & Co. lowered Essex Property Trust from an “overweight” rating to a “neutral” rating in a report on Wednesday, December 19th.
-Janney Montgomery Scott raised Essex Property Trust from a “neutral” rating to a “buy” rating and set a $255.60 price objective for the company in a report on Wednesday, December 19th.
-BMO Capital Markets reissued a “hold” rating and set a $260.00 price objective on shares of Essex Property Trust in a report on Wednesday, January 30th.
-Finally, Citigroup set a $275.00 price objective on Essex Property Trust and gave the stock a “hold” rating in a report on Tuesday, February 5th.
-Ten research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-The company currently has an average rating of “Buy” and a consensus target price of $279.57.
+Other equities analysts have also recently issued research reports about the stock.
+BTIG Research cut shares of Essex Property Trust from a buy rating to a neutral rating in a research report on Monday, March 25th.
+BMO Capital Markets reiterated a hold rating and set a $260.00 price objective on shares of Essex Property Trust in a research note on Wednesday, January 30th.
+KeyCorp increased their price objective on shares of Essex Property Trust from $268.00 to $301.00 and gave the stock an overweight rating in a research note on Tuesday, March 19th.
+Citigroup set a $275.00 price objective on shares of Essex Property Trust and gave the stock a hold rating in a research note on Tuesday, February 5th.
+Finally, Morgan Stanley increased their price objective on shares of Essex Property Trust from $260.00 to $292.00 and gave the stock an overweight rating in a research note on Monday, December 17th.
+Ten research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+The stock presently has a consensus rating of Buy and a consensus target price of $279.57.

+The business also recently announced a quarterly dividend, which was paid on Friday, April 12th.
+Shareholders of record on Friday, March 29th were given a $1.95 dividend.
+This is an increase from Essex Property Trust’s previous quarterly dividend of $1.86.
+The ex-dividend date of this dividend was Thursday, March 28th.
+This represents a $7.80 dividend on an annualized basis and a yield of 2.80%.
+Essex Property Trust’s dividend payout ratio is presently 62.05%.

-In related news, insider John D. Eudy sold 3,750 shares of the business’s stock in a transaction that occurred on Thursday, February 14th.
-The stock was sold at an average price of $276.06, for a total value of $1,035,225.00.
-Following the completion of the sale, the insider now owns 14,205 shares in the company, valued at approximately $3,921,432.30.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider John D. Eudy sold 3,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 26th.
-The shares were sold at an average price of $291.56, for a total value of $874,680.00.
-Following the completion of the sale, the insider now owns 10,642 shares of the company’s stock, valued at approximately $3,102,781.52.
+In other news, insider John D. Eudy sold 3,000 shares of the firm’s stock in a transaction on Tuesday, March 26th.
+The shares were sold at an average price of $291.56, for a total transaction of $874,680.00.
+Following the transaction, the insider now owns 10,642 shares in the company, valued at approximately $3,102,781.52.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Michael J. Schall sold 2,682 shares of the firm’s stock in a transaction on Friday, March 15th.
+The shares were sold at an average price of $290.10, for a total transaction of $778,048.20.
+Following the transaction, the insider now owns 43,533 shares in the company, valued at approximately $12,628,923.30.
 The disclosure for this sale can be found here.
-Insiders sold a total of 17,184 shares of company stock valued at $4,904,753 in the last 90 days.
-3.60% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 17,184 shares of company stock valued at $4,904,753.
+Insiders own 3.60% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in the business.
-Nisa Investment Advisors LLC lifted its position in Essex Property Trust by 27.3% in the first quarter.
-Nisa Investment Advisors LLC now owns 21,395 shares of the real estate investment trust’s stock valued at $6,188,000 after purchasing an additional 4,585 shares during the last quarter.
-Spirit of America Management Corp NY lifted its position in Essex Property Trust by 5.1% in the first quarter.
-Spirit of America Management Corp NY now owns 10,336 shares of the real estate investment trust’s stock valued at $2,990,000 after purchasing an additional 500 shares during the last quarter.
-Shine Investment Advisory Services Inc. bought a new stake in Essex Property Trust in the first quarter valued at approximately $32,000.
-Pennsylvania Trust Co lifted its position in Essex Property Trust by 983.9% in the first quarter.
-Pennsylvania Trust Co now owns 10,601 shares of the real estate investment trust’s stock valued at $346,000 after purchasing an additional 9,623 shares during the last quarter.
-Finally, Retirement Systems of Alabama lifted its position in Essex Property Trust by 0.4% in the first quarter.
-Retirement Systems of Alabama now owns 30,590 shares of the real estate investment trust’s stock valued at $8,848,000 after purchasing an additional 130 shares during the last quarter.
-Hedge funds and other institutional investors own 97.03% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+Ironwood Financial llc bought a new position in shares of Essex Property Trust during the 4th quarter valued at $25,000.
+Shine Investment Advisory Services Inc. bought a new position in shares of Essex Property Trust during the 1st quarter valued at $32,000.
+Dubuque Bank & Trust Co. bought a new position in shares of Essex Property Trust during the 1st quarter valued at $33,000.
+Bronfman E.L.
+Rothschild L.P. raised its holdings in shares of Essex Property Trust by 21.7% during the 4th quarter.
+Bronfman E.L.
+Rothschild L.P. now owns 258 shares of the real estate investment trust’s stock valued at $63,000 after purchasing an additional 46 shares in the last quarter.
+Finally, Acadian Asset Management LLC bought a new position in shares of Essex Property Trust during the 4th quarter valued at $87,000.
+Institutional investors and hedge funds own 97.03% of the company’s stock.

 Essex Property Trust Company Profile